OlivierLD/raspberry-coffee/common-utils/README.md

 ```

 ## Email, remote command line:
-Copy the `email.properties.sample` into `email.properties`, modify it to fit your account(s), then run:
+Copy the `email.properties.sample` into `email.properties`, modify it to fit your account(s).
+> _Note:_ Since the first version of this soft has been written, many email accounts now require
+> an "App Password" to allow Java to reach your account.
+Keep that in mind when filling out the `email.properties`.
+> An "App Password" for GMail would look like `pqzlXXXXdrpflksz`.

+Then run:
 ```
  $ java -cp ./build/libs/common-utils-1.0-all.jar email.examples.EmailWatcher -send:google -receive:google
 ```